How to use AI to search Confluence or Notion: A complete guide

 Confluence AI (Rovo) is deeply integrated into the Atlassian ecosystem, primarily searching within Confluence and Jira.
 Notion AI acts more like a chatbot, scanning your Notion workspace and a limited number of external apps like Google Drive and Slack, offering a more conversational search experience.

-Confluence AI (Rovo) is only available on their Premium ($11.55/user/month) and Enterprise plans, making it inaccessible for Standard plan users.
-Notion AI is a separate add-on costing an additional $8/user/month on top of their Plus ($8/user/month) or Business ($15/user/month) plans.
+Confluence AI (Rovo) is available on their Premium ($11.55/user/month) and Enterprise plans, providing enterprise-grade value for larger teams.
+Notion AI is an add-on costing an additional $8/user/month on top of their Plus ($8/user/month) or Business ($15/user/month) plans.

-A dedicated knowledge platform like eesel AI is superior when your team's information is scattered across many different applications beyond just Confluence, Notion, Slack, and Google Drive.
-It offers extensive integrations (100+) to unify all knowledge sources, providing a single source of truth.
+A dedicated knowledge platform like eesel AI is a great complement when your team's information is scattered across many different applications beyond just Confluence, Notion, Slack, and Google Drive.
+It offers extensive integrations (100+) to unify all knowledge sources into a single source of truth.

-Yes, for Confluence, AI search is only included in Premium or Enterprise plans.
+Yes, for Confluence, AI search is included in the feature-rich Premium or Enterprise plans.
 For Notion, AI capabilities require purchasing a separate add-on on top of their Plus or Business plans.

 Notion AI has the capability to integrate with a few key external tools, notably Slack and Google Drive.
-While this extends its search beyond the Notion workspace, its integration list is still quite limited compared to broader, dedicated AI search platforms.
+While this extends its search beyond the Notion workspace, many teams choose to use additional AI search platforms for a broader range of integrations.

 Share this post